Spain surpasses 25 million vaccinated with full schedule against COVID-19 - BCFocus

 Posted: Thursday July 22 2021 6:18 PM

 More than 25 million people already have the full coronavirus vaccination schedule in Spain.
-This is reflected in this Thursday’s health report on the vaccination campaign, that 25,060,958 Spaniards, 52.8% of the population, already have the full guideline.
+This is reflected in this Thursday’s Health report on the vaccination campaign, which indicates that 25,060,958 Spaniards, or 52.8% of the population, already have the full guideline.

 Thus, the vaccination target that the Government had set for this week has been reached, in which the milestone of vaccination of more than half of the population with the full schedule has also been reached.